Controlled co-precipitation of biocompatible colorant-loaded nanoparticles by microfluidics for natural color drinks†

 Natural colorants, which impart a vivid color to food and add additional health benefits, are favored over synthetic colorants; however, their applications are limited by their low solubility in water and low stability.
-Here, we develop a versatile microfluidic strategy to encapsulate natural colorants in shellac nanoparticles with controlled physicochemical properties.
-The rapid mixing in microfluidic channels ensures the mixing time is shorter than the aggregation time, thus providing control over the co-precipitation of colorant and polymer.
-By introducing molecular interactions, colorant nanoaggregates are efficiently embedded in the shellac polymer matrix, forming hierarchical colorant-loaded nanoparticles.
-The colorant-loaded nanoparticles dispersed in water are transparent and stable over a wide pH range and their polymer matrix also provides a favorable microenvironment that greatly improves the shelf life of colorants.
-The improved solubility, stability and bioavailability of natural colorants suggest that shellac nanoparticles are ideal carriers and dispersions of the biocompatible colorant-loaded nanoparticles in water constitute a new type of stable, transparent, natural color drinks.
+Here, we develop a versatile microfluidic strategy to incorporate natural colorants in shellac nanoparticles with controlled physicochemical properties.
+The rapid mixing in the microfluidic channels ensures that the mixing time is shorter than the aggregation time, thus providing control over the co-precipitation of the colorant and the polymer.
+By introducing molecular interactions, colorant nanoaggregates are efficiently embedded in the polymer matrix, forming hierarchical colorant-loaded nanoparticles.
+The colorant-loaded nanoparticles dispersed in water are transparent and stable over a wide pH range and their polymer matrix also provides a favorable microenvironment that greatly improves the shelf life of the colorants.
+The improved solubility, stability and bioavailability of the natural colorants suggest that shellac nanoparticles are ideal carriers and the stable, transparent dispersions of biocompatible colorant-loaded nanoparticles in water are well-suited for the development of functional foods, such as natural color drinks.